What's your business worth?

 State Tax Considerations

 State tax treatment varies significantly.
 Some states have no income tax, while others tax capital gains as ordinary income.
+For example, HVAC owners in Texas and Florida benefit from no state income tax, while those in California and New York face significant state tax burdens.
+Review your state's HVAC market guide for local considerations.

 Timing Considerations